mmamontx/ja2-stracciatella-mp/README.md

 Things worth mentioning and "dark knowledge":

 - The modification requires images of buttons from 1.13 MP.
 They are located under the following path in 1.13: Data/Interface/MPGOLDPIECEBUTTONS.sti
+- So far didn't verify or adapt for resolutions other than 640x480 - recommend using it for now.

 Changes compared to the vanilla game (from the player perspective):